 A5 version – good for reading on screen

 A4 version – good if you can print double sided.

 We want to continually increase the number of teams going out.
-Contact us if you would like to get involved – there is some training in Ards, will be in Coleraine soon, and in Belfast/Newtownabbey late September.
+Contact us if you would like to get involved.

-NEW TRAINING in Ards began Wed 6 April 2016 – see training page for more info and register now….
+NEW TRAINING begins Oct – see training page for more info and register now….